 Section 510.4.1.2 Minimum signal strength out of the building.
-The minimum outbound signal strength shall be sufficient to provide usable voice communications throughout the coverage area as specified by the fire code official.
-The outbound signal level shall be sufficient to provide not less than a DAQ of 3.4 or an equivalent SINR applicable to the technology for either analog or digital signals.
+The minimum uplink signal strength shall be sufficient to provide usable voice communications throughout the coverage area as specified by the fire code official.
+The uplink signal level shall be sufficient to provide not less than a DAQ of 3.4 using either narrowband analog, digital or wideband LTE signals or an equivalent bit error rate (BER), or signal-to-interference-plus-noise ratio (SINR) applicable to the technology for either analog or digital signals.